wraith11/docker_tiddlywiki-bob/README.md

 # Docker Tiddlywiki-BOB

-Dockerfile for Tiddlywiki with BOB extension.

-This is a image for TiddlyWiki with BOB extension for multiuser access.
+This is a TiddlyWiki Dockerfile with BOB extension for multiuser access.
 It provides:

 * Multi-User support for using/editing the same wiki(s) simultaneously
 * Multi-Wiki support - run it once and serve multiple wikis